AmyIvan/RepE/README.md

 # RepE

-## For students who are in the 2024 writing class of the School of Computer Science and Technology of Soochow University, Professor Li Zhenghua, to learn and debug
+## For students who are in the 2024 writing class of the School of Computer Science and Technology of Soochow University, Professor Li Zhenghua.

 The main debugging file is: examples/honesty/honesty.ipynb.